Dr. Tatiana Podladchikova specializes in the development of innovative approaches in estimation theory to extract

 (updated every hour).

-of Earth’s Radiation Belts using Satellite Measurements, Special issue of Space Research Institute Russian
+the Dynamics of Earth’s Radiation Belts using Satellite Measurements, Special issue of Space Research Institute

 Short description: Adaptive Kalman filter on the basis of noise statistics identification using electron flux measurements